isaac-sim/OmniIsaacGymEnvs/docs/troubleshoot.md

 * At initial load up of Isaac Sim, the process may appear to be frozen at an `app ready` message.
 This is normal and may take a few minutes for everything to load on the first run of Isaac Sim.
 Subsequent runs should be faster to start up, but may still take some time.
 * Please note that once the Isaac Sim app loads, the environment creation time scales linearly with the number of environments.
 Please expect a longer load time if running with thousands of environments.
 We will be working on improving the time needed for this in future release.

-#### Multi-GPU Machines
-* The Isaac Sim GPU pipeline has mostly been tested with single-GPU setups.
-On machines with more than one GPU, it is possible to come across errors related to device mixing because we cannot guarantee the simulation device which physics runs on.
-To alleviate this issue, please try setting the `CUDA_VISIBLE_DEVICES=0` environment variable such that only one GPU is visible to Isaac Sim.
-* Note that the `sim_device` command line argument in OmniIsaacGymEnvs controls the device of which the task runs on, but cannot control the device which physics simulation runs on.
-In most cases, the two devices should be identical in order for things to run.

 #### Interaction with the Environment
 * During training mode, we have set `enable_scene_query_support=False` in our task config files by default.
 This will prevent certain interactions with the environments in the UI.
 If you wish to allow interaction during training, set `enable_scene_query_support=True`.
 This variable will always be set to `True` in inference/test mode.